-(1) 2010 and 2011 audit performed by the Corporation's current auditor, Exchange Chartered Accountants LLP, appointed as the Corporation's auditor in May, 2006.
-2011 numbers are estimates by the Corporation since the actual numbers were not available at time of printing of the Management Information Circular.
+(1) 2011 and 2012 audit performed by the Corporation's current auditor, Exchange Chartered Accountants LLP, appointed as the Corporation's auditor in May, 2006.

 Exemption

 The Corporation, as a CNSX issuer, is relying on the exemption in 6.1 of Multilateral Instrument 52-110 - "Audit Committees".